DaltonGomez/FCNF-Solver/README.md

 visualizations of the graph instances, rendered as HTML files using PyVis, a wrapper of jsVis.

-![Visualization of input graph medium_6.p](data/figures/medium_6_input.PNG)
+![Visualization of input graph medium_6.p](data/figures/medium_6_input.PNG) *The input graph `medium_6.p` visualized, where blue nodes are sources, red nodes are sinks, and black nodes are intermediate.*

 #### 2. MILP Solver for FCNF